TT

 Fig. 7 — Re-validation scope: only the explicit delta parameters require new PPQ runs; inherited parameters carry forward

 Regulators support this approach.
-ICH Q12 explicitly enables Established Conditions — the parameters that require regulatory filing — to be distinguished from operational ranges that can change under the pharmaceutical quality system.
+ICH Q12 explicitly enables Established Conditions: the parameters that require regulatory filing, distinguished from operational ranges that can change under the pharmaceutical quality system.
 Seal models this distinction natively.
 Changes within operational ranges happen through change control without regulatory filing.
 Changes to Established Conditions trigger the filing workflow automatically.
 The platform encodes what regulators actually require, rather than defaulting to the most conservative interpretation at every step.

 What changes for the team